Elaaz/LARP/README.md

-# LARP: Verifying and Repairing LLM-Generated Robot Manipulation Plans
+# LARP: A Language-Action Robotic Planner Integrating Retrieval-Augmented LLMs and Dynamic Scene Graphs for Detecting and Repairing Execution Failures in Robotics Manipulation Tasks

 LARP detects and repairs missing steps in LLM-generated robot manipulation plans.
 A Graph Attention Network (GAT) verifier rolls a plan forward over a